pryrt/nppStuff/CommunityForum/FAQ/InstallAndRunPythonScript.md

 Hello, and welcome to the FAQ Desk.
 You have likely been directed here because someone provided you with a script for PythonScript, and you need instructions on how to install and run the script.

+Please read this FAQ in its entirety before trying to follow the instructions.
+You may miss some important concepts by trying to just quickly follow the instructions without having read this whole FAQ.
+If you have problems at any stage in this process, go back and re-read this entire FAQ and make sure you haven't missed anything.

+This FAQ is in three sections:

+- **Installation** ⇒ Describes how to install and configure the PythonScript plugin, and how to create a new script to paste the contents of a script that you are copying from somewhere else
+- **Usage -- How to Run the Script** ⇒ Describes how to run the script, once you've installed the plugin and created the script with its contents.
+- **Footnotes** ⇒ Gives additional details.
+The FAQ will link to the appropriate footnote with a link like [Footnote N](#footnotes "Footnote N"), or you can just scroll down to that section to see the footnote referenced.

 ## Installation

+These are the installation instructions.
+If you want to know how to _run_ the script, that is described in the **Usage** section, farther down in this FAQ.

 0. Install PythonScript plugin, if you don't have it already
     - **Plugins > Plugins Admin**
     - checkmark `PythonScript`
     - click **Install**
+    - _Recommended_: After Notepad++ restarts
+        - go to **Plugins > Python Script > Configuration...**
+        - checkmark **☑ Automatically open console on error** -- this will make sure that if there's a syntax error or runtime error in the script you run later, the console will be shown so that you can see the error
+        - set **Initialisation:** to `ATSTARTUP` so that your startup script will be properly run right when Notepad++ is loaded.  (this is also recommended in the [startup script section (below)](#:~:text=putting%20some%20commands%20in%20your%20%E2%80%9Cstartup%20script%E2%80%9D "startup script")
 1. Create a new script
     - **Plugins > Python Script > New script**
     - Give it the name that was suggested in the original post, or something that makes sense to you.
 I will call it `ProvidedScript.py` for purposes of this FAQ entry.